 - Put in Small Blanks to Fill Question Figures There

 If the number of people is given in the question, then the figure must be drawn first.
-For example, if the question says, five people, sitting around the circle facing the center- then the sequence with 5 blank spaces should be quickly drawn.
+For example, if the question says, five people, sitting around the circle facing the centre- then the sequence with 5 blank spaces should be quickly drawn.

 Once the conditions of those questions are read, dissecting them bit by bit, will help to solve the Logical Reasoning questions faster.
 So, putting the pieces together and the right arrangement will be easily made.